ADHD goal systems: why standard frameworks fail and what works instead

 Temporal anchoring converts distant ADHD goals into present-tense obligations through layered external time cues that bypass internal time perception deficits.

-Most adhd goal systems treat hyperfocus as a problem.
-It’s not.
-It’s unmanaged potential.
-The question isn’t how to eliminate hyperfocus but how to point it at the right target.
+Most ADHD goal systems treat hyperfocus as a problem.
+It is not.
+It is unmanaged potential.
+The question is not how to eliminate hyperfocus but how to point it at the right target.

 Pre-set the target.
-Before a hyperfocus episode starts (and you can often feel them coming – that pull of intense interest), choose one goal-related task from your card system.
+Before a hyperfocus episode starts, and you can often feel them coming as a pull of intense interest, choose one goal-related task from your card system.
 Write it on a sticky note and place it next to your workspace.
-When hyperfocus kicks in, there’s a target waiting.
+When hyperfocus kicks in, there is a target waiting.
+One reader who could feel a deep writing session brewing left a card reading “draft chapter 3 only” on the desk first, so when the focus arrived it had somewhere useful to go instead of the usual research tangent.

-This approach connects to implementation intentions – the “if-then” planning strategy that research shows nearly doubles goal attainment for people with mental health difficulties [7].
+This approach connects to implementation intentions, the “if-then” planning strategy that research links to meaningfully higher goal attainment for people facing mental health difficulties [6].
 The if-then structure for hyperfocus looks like: “If I feel hyperfocus starting, then I check my goal card and set a 90-minute timer.”
-Gawrilow and colleagues found that children with ADHD who used implementation intentions improved their inhibitory control to the same level as children without ADHD [8].
+Gawrilow and Gollwitzer found that children with ADHD who used implementation intentions improved their inhibitory control to the level of children without ADHD [7].

 For a broader look at how different tracking approaches handle the hyperfocus challenge, check our follow-through framework guide.